coderofsalvation/parse-server-jsreactor/doc/cloudfunction.md

-> NOTE: Only use cloud functions when 3rd parties need REST-access.
+> NOTE: Only use cloud functions when 3rd parties need REST-access or multi-database access.
 Otherwise just use the Input-trigger & Parse API (client)

 ## Usage